-The Foundation also serves as a vehicle generating funding for Housatonic student scholarships, student emergency assistance, child care assistance for parents enrolled at Housatonic, program enhancements and support of the Housatonic Museum of Art.
+The Foundation serves as a vehicle generating funds for Housatonic student scholarships and advising, and for academic programs.
+In addition, the Foundation raises funds for student emergency assistance, child care assistance for parents enrolled in the college, books and transportation.
+The Foundation also supports the Housatonic Museum and its collection, educational programs and exhibits.